Boards and Committees

 Affordable Housing Advisory Committee

 The City of Cape Coral Budget Review Committee was established to provide citizen input into the budgetary process so as to best promote the health, safety, financial soundness, and general welfare of the City of Cape Coral.
 There are seven members and one alternate on this committee.
 There are seven members on this Committee and one alternate.
-The Committee meets on the second Monday of each month at 9:00 a.m., and meet for additional meetings as needed.
+The Committee meets on the second Monday of each month at 9:00 a.m. and it meets for additional meetings as needed.

 The Cape Coral Charter School Governing Board is appointed by City Council and oversees the operations of the City’s charter school system.
 The eleven-member board includes seven voting members and a Council representative, as a voting member.
 The board meets on the second Tuesday of every month at 5:30 p.m., with changes or additional meetings as necessary.
 For more information, please contact Kathleen Paul-Evans at (239) 424-6100 ext.
 7404 or email Kathleen.Paul-Evans@capecharterschools.org